avfs/avfs/readme.md

 <img src="avfs_diagram.svg" style="max-width:100%;">

 ## File systems
-All file systems implement at least `avfs.Fs` and `avfs.File` interfaces.
+All file systems implement at least `avfs.FS` and `avfs.File` interfaces.
 By default, each file system supported methods are the most commonly used from packages `os`, `path/filepath` and `ioutil`.
 All methods (except `TempDir` which is found in packages `os` and `ioutil`)